Simon Fujiwara: 'Modern Marriage'

 Ai Weiwei: 'Forever'

 Every year, the City of London tries to make us forget about the Man by putting some pretty sculpture in our path.
 Now in its fifth year, ‘Sculpture in the City’ (July 9-May 2016) returns with its starriest line-up yet, which either means we’re over the worst or that financial armageddon is around the corner.
 You won’t fail to miss ‘Charity’, Damien Hirst’s giant sculpture of a collection box, but look out for Tomoaki Suzuki’s tiny figures, modelled after real Londoners.
 Both artists’ work is on display outside the Gherkin.
-In September a piece by Ai Weiwei will be added to coincide with his retrospective at the RA.
+And to coincide with his retrospective at the RA, Ai Weiwei's work is a humourous addition to the project.

 Across the Square Mile (Until May 2016).